 Just as the act of opening a channel necessitates an on-chain transaction, the act of closing a channel also necessitates one.
 There are two types of channel closures: cooperative closes and non-cooperative closes (also known as force closes).
 Both kinds spend the funds in the 2-of-2 multi-signature P2WSH output from the funding transaction.

 If Alice uses her output from the force close transaction to open a public channel in the future, the attacker can now infer that her lighting node associated with this new public channel was one of the partners from the “private” channel, and the same goes for Bob.
-If both channel partners use the outputs for announced channels, then both partners from the “private” channel now are known by the attacker.
+If both channel partners use the outputs for announced channels, then both partners from the “private” channel are now known by the attacker.

 As can be seen, “private channel” doesn’t sound like a proper choice of words.
 Private channels are just lightning channels that don’t were announced publicly in the lighting network through a `channel_announcement` message.
 But as you can see, this doesn’t mean that they can’t be de-anonymized